 Special thanks to

 Sur-Gin.
-Without Gin’s time and dedication to monitoring auction bids, transferring money and shipping flyers to me over the last eighteen years, my flyer collection wouldn’t be what it is today.
-This website is a result of Gin’s efforts as much as my own.
+Without Gin’s time and dedication to monitoring auction bids, transferring money and shipping flyers to me over the last two decades, my flyer collection wouldn’t be what it is today.
+This website is a result of Gin’s time and effort as much as my own.